pypa/pip/docs/html/reference/build-system/pyproject-toml.md

 Modern Python packages can contain a `pyproject.toml` file, first introduced in {pep}`518` and later expanded in {pep}`517`, {pep}`621` and {pep}`660`.
-This file contains build system requirements and information, which is used by pip to build the package.
+This file contains build system requirements and information, which are used by pip to build the package.

 ## Build process